 Second Captain Eric brings over a decade of experience to the Condor Express.
 For 9 years he was Captain of the University of California at Santa Barbara Research Vessel.
 His support of research operations gives him an intimate knowledge of the Santa Barbara Channel and its unique marine life.
 Eric also captained several dive boats up and down the coast from Monterey to Santa Barbara.
 He is well versed in the topography and resources of our Channel Islands, both above and below the water line.

 Cafe Condor Manager

 Bob is the staff photographer on board the Condor Express.
 He is a Loyola University alum, with graduate studies at UCLA.
 He has taught biology and marine science at the high school and college level.
 He is a retired 100-ton charter boat Captain and Master SCUBA Instructor.
-His photographs and articles have been published most recently by the Parque Nacional Galapagos Ecuador, Southern California Marine Mammalogists (SCMM), the Channel Islands Marine and Wildlife Center (CIMWI), and coming soon…the Channel Islands Boating Center, CINMS.
-Bob is married and has a son and a daughter and a grandson.
+His photographs and articles have been published in many marine life publications.
+Bob is married has a son, a daughter and a grandson.